Safe, Productive Movement Ideas for Hyperactive Students

 - Acknowledge your child’s need to move.
 Allow her to take a quick break from the dinner table to get rid of surplus energy — and to rejoin the family when she’s able.
 Use the same strategy at sporting events, religious services, and other settings that require kids to sit still for extended periods.

 - Encourage physical activity before school.
 Have your child take the dog for an early morning run or ride her bike to school.
 Inclement weather?
-Jumping rope or bouncing a ball provides a great energy release.
+Jumping rope or bouncing a ball provides a great energy release for children with hyperactive tendencies.
+Exercise is great for children with ADHD.

 -Martha Highfill, third-grade teacher, Oxnard, California

 FIDGETING BRINGS FOCUS: “My middle-school son fidgets in order to focus.
 At first, his teachers didn’t understand how fidgeting could be helpful, and it was hard to find ways for him to keep his hands busy without bothering classmates.
 What finally worked?
-Doodling, bendable pencils, origami — and educating the teachers.”
+Doodling, bendable pencils (#CommissionsEarned), origami (#CommissionsEarned) — and educating the teachers.”

 –Kris, Grand Island, Nebraska